Kharmela Mindanao

 Form Factor

-The first component is the form factor or what case you'll need it in.
-This is determined by the space you have.
-Also, consider how many servers you'll have.
+The first component is the form factor or in what case you'll need it.
+This is determined by the number of servers you need and the space available for storage.

-The second component is the processor, and it determines how many things you can process simultaneously.
+The second component is the processor, which determines how many things you can process simultaneously.

 You will already have a processor in the digital device you're using.
 There are specifically made processors for a server, designed to make them work with other servers.